rohanpadhye/blog/_posts/2019-11-05-Conference-Attendance.md

 >
 >  This all said, [...], if an author of an accepted paper were to register for ICSE 2020, and **due to visa problems could not attend**, and if they could provide evidence that they had made every effort (including acting in a timely manner) to obtain a visa, **we'd likely try to find a way to accommodate them**.

-ICSE's trend of rotating conference venues between continents is worth noting.
+ICSE's trend of rotating conference venues between continents is worth noting, as it reduces the likelihood of members of a particular region being continuously affected.

 ## ASE